 If you’d like to try learning how to grow sunflowers…. and then re-grow sunflowers, here’s exactly how to do it!

 Sunflowers are super easy to grow as long as you have the right location.
-We’ve definitely had some areas where they didn’t grow so well in the past so the best thing to do is to try different locations until you find the sweet spots where you can have success without much effort at all.
+We’ve definitely had some areas where they didn’t grow so well in the past so the best thing to do is to try different locations until you find the sweet spots where you can have success without much effort at all and they become a great asset to any wildflower landscaping endeavours you might undertake.

 A great way to do this is to cut off the flower heads from your successfully grown sunflowers once the petals have disappeared in the fall and tuck them in around a few different areas of your yard or property.
 The ones that were placed in an optimum growing spot will naturally re-seed themselves and grow, and the others will just break down and become compost.